 Forming the company

-To form the company you will need to submit Form A1 to the CRO along with the Memorandum and Articles of the company and the appropriate fee.
-Form A1 will need to be witnessed by a solicitor (or notary public/commissioner for oaths/peace commissioner).
+To form the company you will need to submit Form A1 to the CRO along with the Constitution of the company and the appropriate fee.
 Once the company is registered, you will receive a certificate of registration which you should keep in a safe place.

 There are many company formation agents who can assist you with forming a company.
 Using an agent is a faster process as they are under a special scheme with the CRO.
-They can provide you with Memorandum and Articles of Association as well as additional items such as a company seal (used for stamping official documents) and a company register (an official book for keeping a record of directors and shareholders etc.)
+They can provide you with the Constitution as well as additional items such as a company seal (used for stamping official documents) and a company register (an official book for keeping a record of directors and shareholders etc.)